xxrxhj/Pacific-Northwest-View/README.md

-# data-cleaning
+# Pacific Northwest's Hidden Gem

-Situated in the Pacific Northwest, Vancouver BC is known for its Mediterranean climate with rainy winter/spring and temperate summer.
+Vancouver BC is known for its Mediterranean climate with rainy winter/spring and temperate summer.

 As a wine-enthusiast, I was fascinated by the degree of weather fluctation attributable to quality grapes.

 The following database is a climate report that features extreme highs and lows.
-Let's find out the duplicates and outliers.
+Let's discover the duplicates and outliers.

 1. import libraries